TonmoyB/TonmoyB/README.md

 ## <div align="center"><h2>Hello, Welcome to my profile! 👋</h2> </div>

-- 🎓 A recent graduate from AUST
+- 🎓 Graduate from AUST

-- 💼 I’m currently working as an Intern Developer at SELISE
+- 💼 I’m currently working as an Associate Software Engineer at SELISE

-- 🔎 Actively looking for a job

 <br/>